ITINERARIES Into the Wild—The Shiretoko Peninsula Unspoiled nature awaits

 Observe the night sky as part of the Shiretoko Star Watching / Moon Watching tour.
 You can also see meteor showers depending on the season you visit.

 Participate in the Drift Ice Walk, where you actually walk on the drift ice.
-The drift ice that forms on the Amur slowly travels southwards, approaches the Shiretoko Peninsula in late January, and gradually covers the Okhotsk Sea.
-Shiretoko is the only place in the world where you can do this.
+The drift ice that forms on the Amur River slowly travels southwards, approaches the Shiretoko Peninsula in late January, and gradually covers the Okhotsk Sea.

 Waterfalls are usually found at the ends of rivers, but at Furepe Falls, water comes from the rain and snow that falls on the Shiretoko Mountain Range.
 The falls are also affectionately called “maiden's tears” because the falling water resembles tears.